smaragden/vfxlibs/README.md

 Notes
 -----
 - Alembic is built in c++11 mode but that should probably be optional.
-- This is not a strict translation of the vfx platforms specification, but a collection of libs that fits my needs.
-In the future i might have this repo match vfx platform rather than my own preferences.
+- This is not a strict translation of the vfx reference platforms specification, but a collection of libs that fits my needs.
+In the future i might have this repo match vfx reference platform rather than my own preferences.

 How To
 ------